publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch1/m__us_usc_t23_s139.md

         (4) __Alternatives analysis.—__

-            (A)  __Participation__  __.—__
+            (A) __Participation.—__

+                (i) __In general.—__

                 As early as practicable during the environmental review process, the lead agency shall provide an opportunity for involvement by participating agencies and the public in determining the range of alternatives to be considered for a project.

+                (ii)  __Comments of participating agencies__  __.—__

+                To the maximum extent practicable and consistent with applicable law, each participating agency receiving an opportunity for involvement under clause (i) shall limit the comments of the agency to subject matter areas within the special expertise or jurisdiction of the agency.

+                (iii)  __Effect of nonparticipation__  __.—__

+                A participating agency that declines to participate in the development of the purpose and need and range of alternatives for a project shall be required to comply with the schedule developed under subsection (g)(1)(B).

             (B)  __Range of alternatives__  __.—__

+                (i)  __Determination__  __.—__

-            Following participation under paragraph (1), the lead agency shall determine the range of alternatives for consideration in any document which the lead agency is responsible for preparing for the project.
+                Following participation under subparagraph (A), the lead agency shall determine the range of alternatives for consideration in any document which the lead agency is responsible for preparing for the project.

+                (ii)  __Use__  __.—__

+                To the maximum extent practicable and consistent with Federal law, the range of alternatives determined for a project under clause (i) shall be used for all Federal environmental reviews and permit processes required for the project unless the alternatives must be modified—

+                    (I) to address significant new information or circumstances, and the lead agency and participating agencies agree that the alternatives must be modified to address the new information or circumstances; or

+                    (II) for the lead agency or a participating agency to fulfill the responsibilities of the agency under the National Environmental Policy Act of 1969 ([42 U.S.C.
+4321][/us/usc/t42/s4321] et seq.) in a timely manner.

             (C)  __Methodologies__  __.—__